Trump Said Don’t Let COVID Dominate Your Life. These Millennials Don’t Know If They Will Ever Get Better.

 When I found out Trump got sick, I almost felt bad for him.
 He was not tweeting, hospitalized, and acting a bit humble and vulnerable for once.
 Obviously that did not last long.
 His staff and Secret Service members are at risk because of his ego.
 He was airlifted to a hospital and received amazing care.
 I did not — most Americans do not.
 Why is his life more valuable than mine?
 Then he mocks this illness that has ruined my life.

-The most draining part of this experience has been the flare-ups; it’s a constant let down to be moving forward and then backward.
+The most draining part of this experience has been the flare-ups; it’s a constant letdown to be moving forward and then backward.
 Some days I feel kind of good, and people notice that I am doing better.
 I usually relapse a few days later, and people are confused as to why I am not feeling well again.
 Prior to this, I drank and I smoked weed.
 I’m plant-based now and juice every day.
-The holistic approach is the only thing that’s really worked for me, but I miss being able to enjoy alcohol and eat food without worry about it inflaming my body.
+The holistic approach is the only thing that’s really worked for me, but I miss being able to enjoy alcohol and eat food without worrying about it inflaming my body.

 I have also experienced some humbling love and support from people I would not have expected and that makes me feel less alone.
 When I am really down, I think back to a few months ago when I could barely breathe, when it felt like I was suffocating or dying.
 I started doing this thing, when I was having a really hard day, I would breathe in at the same rate and count.
 At first, I could only make it to three.
 Then I got to 26.
 Those little mile markers really kept me going.
 Now I am at 36.
 You don’t realize how much those small moments, when you see yourself reclaiming your body, how much those matter.